-- a) All waste designated for disposal shall be disposed in accordance with the national policy and standards - b) Biomedical waste, hazardous and e-waste shall be disposed in accordance with the national policy and standards - c) The department responsible for solid waste management shall in collaboration with the department responsible for physical planning, National Environment Management Authority, residents in the potential areas for siting landfills and other relevant stakeholders designate, gazette and develop controlled sanitary landfills in accordance with the solid waste spatial plan and the county spatial plan - d) All the open public places where solid waste is dumped shall be cleared and placed under the respective intended public use
+- a) All waste designated for disposal shall be disposed in accordance with the national policy and standards - b) Biomedical waste, hazardous and e-waste shall be disposed in accordance with the national policy and standards - c) The department responsible for solid waste management shall in collaboration with the department responsible for physical planning, National Environment Management Authority, residents in the potential areas for siting landfills and other relevant stakeholders designate, gazette and develop controlled sanitary landfills in accordance with the solid waste spatial plan and the county spatial plan - d) All the open public places where solid waste is dumped shall be cleared and placed under the respective intended public use - e) Open burning of solid waste shall be prohibited - f) The department responsible for solid waste management shall ensure and facilitate solid waste treatment before final disposal

-- e) The department responsible for solid waste management shall ensure and facilitate solid waste treatment before final disposal - f) The department responsible for solid waste management shall develop a system and standard operating procedures for management of sanitary landfills - g) For purposes of disposing biomedical waste, the department responsible for health in collaboration with the department responsible for solid waste management and relevant county and national government agencies shall adopt appropriate modern technology and processes for disposal of biomedical waste and shall ensure that private health facilities dispose biomedical waste in accordance with national standards - h) The county government may provide services to private health facilities for purposes of managing and disposing biomedical waste - i) The county government shall implement and where applicable, enforce national law and policy that prohibits disposal of solid waste into rivers and water resources - j) Where the national government has established a landfill, the county government shall utilize the landfill for purposes of disposing the solid waste designated for disposal in the landfill. - k) The county government may collaborate with other counties in establishing sanitary landfills
+- g) The department responsible for solid waste management shall develop a system and standard operating procedures for management of sanitary landfills - h) For purposes of disposing biomedical waste, the department responsible for health in collaboration with the department responsible for solid waste management and relevant county and national government agencies shall adopt appropriate modern technology and processes for disposal of biomedical waste and shall ensure that private health facilities dispose biomedical waste in accordance with national policy and standards - i) The county government shall implement and where applicable, enforce national law and policy that prohibits disposal of solid waste into rivers and water resources - j) Where the national government has established a landfill, the county government shall utilize the landfill for purposes of disposing the solid waste designated for disposal in the landfill. - k) The county government may collaborate with other counties in establishing sanitary landfills

 2.6.7.
-Solid waste management financing
+Solid waste management financing Context